 Riverine habitat occurs within Little Chico Creek in the BSA.
 Little Chico Creek exhibits intermittent flow patterns and typically has a dry period in the summer through the fall.
-The bed of the channel was dry during the May site visits and is dominated by medium cobble substrate.
+The bed of the channel was dry during the June site visit with the exception of one small ponded depression to the east of the bridge and is dominated by medium cobble substrate.
 The banks of the channel are generally steep and channelized, with thick vegetative cover described in the Valley Foothill Riparian section below.
 Some Himalayan blackberry (Rubus armeniacus) was present within the streambed of the channel.
-During high flows Little Chico Creek may provide suitable aquatic habitat for several listed anadromous fish species during late winter and early spring.
+During high flows, Little Chico Creek may provide suitable aquatic habitat for several listed anadromous fish species during late winter and early spring.